ChicoParticulas/bbear_bbear/index.md

 As depression is one of the priority conditions covered by WHO for its severeness and high prevalence rate, we would like to focus our research on analysis of the potential factors that affect depression.

-## How can we tell the depression?
+## How can we tell depression?
-A growing body of evidence shows that people with depression use language differently.
-Many studies have unveiled a class of words that can help accurately predict whether someone is suffering from depression.
-The most robust language marker of depression is the frequency of using first-person singular pronouns, such as I and my.
-Moreover, specific negative descriptors are linked to the tendency of depression.
+A growing body of evidence shows that people in negative mood use language differently.
+Many studies have unveiled a class of words that can help accurately detect whether someone is in negative emotions.
+Furthermore, mental disorders have been found to be positively associated with temperature.
+Moreover, gender differences were expected for different emotion and social process words, and overall word use.

 Under this context, we have applied **sentiment analysis** to automatically sort text data from Quotebank by positive, negative, and neutral sentiments.
 The further goals of our project are the following, also shown in Fig.1.
 1. Analyze the trend of negative experience